2015 Tax Sale

 Below is a list of forms available for each bidder that plans to register for the tax sale.
 A bidder registration and IRS W-9 are required for all bidders to complete.
 Utilize the other forms as needed depending on whether sending an agent to represent you at the tax sale or interested in setting up an EFT for redemption monies.

-If a bidder is registering as other than an individual utilizing a social security number, a copy of the designation of agent for service of process on file with the Iowa Secretary of State or a verified statement meeting the requirements of Iowa Code Chapter 547 (Trade Names) on file with the Black Hawk County Recorder must be attached to the bidder registration.
+If a bidder is registering as other than an individual utilizing a social security number, a copy of proof of existence on file with the Iowa Secretary of State or a verified statement meeting the requirements of Iowa Code Chapter 547 (Trade Names) on file with the Black Hawk County Recorder must be attached to the bidder registration.
+If you had registered an entity or entities for the Annual Tax sale last year in Black Hawk and there has been no change, you do not need to re-submit another copy of the proof of existence from the Iowa Secretary of State.
+Only if you are registering a new entity or entities for the first time do you need this verification.
+Any questions on this please call the office, 319 833-3013.

 Each bidder must properly complete the Registration of Authorized Agent form if the registered bidder is not personally bidding for the duration of the tax sale.
 A change of authorized agent prior to or during the tax sale will necessitate the completion of the Authorization to Change Registered Agent form.